technomancy/nrepl-discover/README.md

 * Determine whose responsibility it is to load namespaces containing nrepl ops so they can be discovered.

 * Implement for other editors

-* Comprehensive docs of the interface to implement